-The differential pricing analysis used in these preliminary results examines whether there exists a pattern of EPs (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.
-The analysis evaluates all export sales by purchaser, region and time period to determine whether a pattern of prices that differ significantly exists.
+The differential pricing analysis used in these preliminary results was affirmed by the Court of Appeals for the Federal Circuit (CAFC) as in accordance with law in Apex.
+That analysis examines whether there exists a pattern of EPs (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.
+The analysis evaluates all export sales by purchasers, regions and time periods to determine whether a pattern of prices that differ significantly exists.
 If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
-Purchasers are based on the reported consolidated customer codes.
-Regions are defined using the reported destination code (i.e., zip code) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
-Time periods are defined by the quarter within the period of review based upon the reported date of sale.
+Purchasers are based on the reported customer codes (CUSCODU).
+Regions are defined using the reported destination code (i.e., zip code (DESTU)) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
+Time periods are defined by the quarter within the POR being examined based upon the reported date of sale.
 For purposes of analyzing sales transactions by purchaser, region, and time period, comparable merchandise is defined using the product control number and all characteristics of the U.S. sales, other than purchaser, region, and time period, that Commerce uses in making comparisons between EPs (or CEPs) and NV for the individual dumping margins.

 In the first stage of the differential pricing analysis used here, the "Cohen's d test" is applied.
 The Cohen's d coefficient is a generally recognized statistical measure of the extent of the difference between the mean (i.e., weighted-average price) of a test group and the mean (i.e., weighted-average price) of a comparison group.
 First, for comparable merchandise, the Cohen's d coefficient is calculated when the test and comparison groups of data for a particular purchaser, region or time period each have at least two observations, and when the sales quantity for the comparison group accounts for at least five percent of the total sales quantity of the comparable merchandise.
-Then, the Cohen's d coefficient is used to evaluate the extent to which the prices to the particular purchaser, region, or time period differ significantly from the prices of all other sales of comparable merchandise.
+Then, the Cohen's d coefficient is used to evaluate the extent to which the net prices to the particular purchaser, region, or time period differ significantly from the net prices of all other sales of comparable merchandise.
 The extent of these differences can be quantified by one of three fixed thresholds defined by the Cohen's d test: small, medium, or large (0.2, 0.5, and 0.8, respectively).
 Of these thresholds, the large threshold provides the strongest indication that there is a significant difference between the mean of the test and comparison groups, while the small threshold provides the weakest indication that such a difference exists.
 For this analysis, the difference is considered significant, and the sales in the test group are found to pass the Cohen's d test, if the calculated Cohen's d coefficient is equal to or exceeds the large (i.e., 0.8) threshold.